 Side Effects of Aloe Vera Juice

-Despite the many health benefits, there are some potential side effects to drinking aloe vera juice that must be taken into consideration, including its laxative effects, negative interactions with certain medications, skin inflammation, allergic reactions, complications with pregnancy and diabetes, and possible effects on the heart.
+Despite the many health benefits, there are some potential side effects to drinking aloe vera juice that must be taken into consideration, including its laxative effects, negative interactions with certain medications, skin inflammation, allergic reactions, complications with pregnancy, and possible effects on the heart.

 - Laxative – One of the active ingredients in aloe vera juice is a chemical called anthraquinone, which can have laxative effects on the body.
 While small amounts of aloe vera juice can help with digestion, pure aloe vera juice in large quantities can cause diarrhea.
 Furthermore, anthraquinone is carcinogenic in nature, so some commercial varieties of aloe vera juice offer low-anthraquinone varieties.

-- Allergic Reactions – Some people have natural allergies to aloe vera juice or the chemicals it contains, which can result in irritation or swelling on the face, lips and tongue.
-Discontinue use immediately if these symptoms appear.
+- Allergic Reactions – Some people have natural allergies to aloe vera juice or the chemicals it contains, which can result in irritation or swelling of the face, lips, and tongue.
+Discontinue its use immediately if these symptoms appear.

 - Skin Irritation – Although the juice is consumed internally, it can manifest in the form of itchy, red or blotchy skin, particularly for those with a sensitive stomach.

 - Pregnancy – Research has shown that this juice has stimulant qualities, and can cause uterine contractions.
-Pregnant women are strictly forbidden from drinking aloe vera juice, as it can cause serious complications with your pregnancy, even a miscarriage.
+Pregnant women are recommended to abstain from drinking aloe vera juice, as it can cause serious complications with pregnancy including miscarriage.

-- Cardiovascular Side Effects – Due to its stimulant properties, aloe vera can cause an excess of stress hormones in the body, namely adrenaline.
-For people who have experienced cardiovascular episodes in the past, or are at high risk for heart problems, use this juice with caution.
+- Cardiovascular Side Effects – Due to the stimulant properties, aloe vera can cause an excess of stress hormones in the body, namely adrenaline.
+For people who have experienced cardiovascular episodes in the past or are at high risk for heart problems, use this juice with caution.